UNDP-Accelerator-Labs/AI-map/README.md

 # Mainstreaming data innovation through the UNDP Accelerator Labs Network

-Taking stock of the mainstreaming of data innovation throug the UNDP Accelerator Labs network.
+Taking stock of the mainstreaming of data innovation through the UNDP Accelerator Labs network.
 This is purposefully reductive to show the data-related "projects".
 These are all part of broader portfolios of interventions.
 The next frontier is data collaboratives to ensure sustainability of these efforts.